Changissnz/nu_merchant_principal/README.md

 \end{equation}$$

-Using $F_{-}$, agent $D$ recognizes $R_0$ as the source, when much to its chagrin by facts, it is $S$.
+Using $F_{-}$, agent $D$ recognizes $R_0$ as the source, when much to its chagrin by facts, the source is $S$.
 More advanced cases of distinguisher functions by a third-party involve the concept of learnability through trial-and-error, that is, improving the accuracy in distinguishing a source from the reference